 Have you ever had a wry laugh during a difficult situation?
 The ability to see the absurdity, irony, or genuine humor in a situation stimulates our sense of hope and possibility.
 Humor has both psychological and physical benefits in relieving stress because it encourages a swift change in your perception of your circumstances—and when your thoughts change, your mood follows.

-Other elements that improve emotional resilience include competence, optimism, coping, spirituality, and self-efficacy.
+Other elements that help in developing emotional resilience include competence, optimism, coping, spirituality, and self-efficacy.
 When you look to improve these seven areas now—rather than when adversity pays a visit—you’ll be able to bounce back more quickly.